lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 6/Recursion.md

 In the above example you can see that the same operation is performed over and over, in this case 5 times.
 Once the recursive function is equal to 1, the recursive functions starts its chain of return statements back to the original calling point.

 Recursion depends on the idea that a base case condition can be met for the recursion to break.
 Otherwise it will run endlessly, like a <u>infinite loop</u>.
-In the factorial example above, that condition is that `n == 1`.
+In the factorial example above, that base case condition is  `n == 1`.

 ## Towers of Hanoi

 Below is a common example of recursive problem.
 The **Towers of Hanoi** is a problem commonly used when demonstrating and testing recursion.
 The goal of the towers of hanoi is to move circular disks of descending sizes from a board with three pegs, from the first peg to the third peg.
 The rules are that a larger disk cannot be placed on top of a smaller disk.

 ```Java
 // Start